moodlehq/mdlrelease/README.md

 ### RC release

 The following steps must be followed to perform a release candidate release.
 There can be one or more release candidate releases made as the final build up to a major release.
-They signify that we believe master branch is now stable and that we don't expect to find any more significant issues before release.
+They signify that we believe main branch is now stable and that we don't expect to find any more significant issues before release.
 We have usually addressed all QA related issues and release blocking issues.
-Again master only.
+Again main only.

 **0. Ensure that we have achieved true roll-ability**